edterbak/NodeRed_Heishamon_control/README.md

 -Softstart addon to reduce compressor frequency during startup even more (Using Quiet mode)<br/>
 -Create central place on flow for all custom connections (Sensors, thermostat) which connect to corresponding link-in and link-out nodes.<br/>
 -Add source (reason) when sending MQTT - SetZ1HeatRequestTemperature to log.<br/>
--Show status of heater on HOME dashboard when DHW running for example.<br/>
+-Show status of heater on HOME dashboard (DHW running, Backup-heater used, Steralisation running)<br/>

 <<<<<<<<< BETA VERSION <<<<<<<<<<